 Some researchers believe that the hormone testosterone plays a role in criminal behavior.
 This hormone, which is responsible for male physical characteristics and behavior traits, such as aggression and impulsivity, floods the bodies of adolescent boys.
 As a result, some boys go through an adolescent delinquent period, although most do not go on to pursue a life of crime.
 Those who do become criminals are influenced by other factors, such as psychological qualities.

 Antisocial Personality Disorder

-What causes a person to become antisocial?
-It seems that both genetics and the environment play a role.
+It seems that both genetics and the environment play a role in the development of antisocial personality disorder.
 Certain factors in the home may increase a child's risk, such as being abused or neglected.
-While there are therapy programs and medications available to help with other conditions like depression, antisocial personality disorder is challenging to treat, especially considering that the person may also have an alcohol or drug abuse problem.
+While there are therapy programs and medications available to help with other conditions like depression

 Mental Health America

 Antisocial personality disorder.
 NHS Choices website.
 Available at: http://www.nhs.uk/Conditions/antisocial-personality-disorder/Pages/Introduction.aspx.
 Updated September 5, 2015.
 Accessed May 30, 2017.

 Loosen PT, Purdon SE, Pavlou SN.
 Effects on behavior of modulation of gonadal function in men with gonatropin-releasing hormone antagonists.

 Am J Psychiatry.

 Mild testosterone reduction affective against aggression?
 Crime Times website.
 Available at: http://www.crimetimes.org/95d/w95dp6.htm.
 Accessed May 30, 2017.

 Quick facts about the bureau of prisons.
 Federal Bureau of Prisons website.
 Available at: http://www.bop.gov/news/quick.jsp#2.
 Accessed May 30, 2017.